-We're told time and time again to stop eating at a certain point in the evening for weight-loss purposes, but what if that little snack actually better prepared you for bedtime?
-Jason Wrobel, raw vegan chef and author of the newly released cookbook Eternity ($15), has found that certain foods with components like potassium, magnesium, calcium, and, of course, tryptophan, can help you catch some Zs in no time.
-Well & Good recently outlined these slumber-inducing foods to help you fall asleep faster tonight and each night thereafter.
+We're told time and again to stop eating at a certain point in the evening for weight-loss purposes, but what if that little snack actually better prepared you for bedtime?
+Just imagine: no sleeping pills, no drowsy p.m. cold medication, just some healthy, good-for-you quick bites that will help your head hit the pillow faster.
+Jason Wrobel, raw vegan chef and author of the newly released cookbook Eaternity ($15), has found that certain foods with components like potassium, magnesium, calcium, and, of course, tryptophan, can help you catch more z's in no time.

 A banana a day keeps sleeplessness away.
 Wrobel calls bananas one of his "favorite insomnia-fighting ingredients."